demetriusford/threat-modeling/README.md

 - Sanitize input at the application and API level.
 Specifically, variables that can be controlled by the client (e.g., query strings, POST data, HTTP headers, and cookies)
 - Enforce a strict content-security policy to allow/block specific scripts
 - Enforce content types for each request
-- Configure the HTTP header `X-Content-Type-Options` with `nosniff` to stop the browser from automatically detecting the content type
+- Configure the HTTP header `X-Content-Type-Options` with `nosniff` to stop the browser from automatically detecting content types

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Part II.
+(Diagram)

 ![](./payments.png)